 What is the most popular Star Trek series?

-Although the series ran for three seasons, most Star Trek fans widely believed the Star Trek: Next Generation to be the best series to start watching the whole franchise.
+Although the series ran for three seasons, most Star Trek fans believed that Star Trek: The Next Generation was the best series to start watching the whole franchise.

-So, it is not surprising to know that it is, by and large, the most popular series.
-Although some fans also claim that The Original Star Trek Series and the Kelvin Timeline are equally as popular.
+So, it is not surprising that it is, by and large, the most popular series.
+However, some fans also claim that The Original Series and the Kelvin Timeline are equally popular.

-Can I watch new Star Trek without watching old ones?
+Can I watch the new Star Trek without watching the old ones?

 Final Thoughts

-Based on my experience, Star Trek series and movies were not released in chronological order [4], so we hope that you find this guide helpful for your binge watching.
+Based on my experience, the Star Trek series and movies were released in a different order [4], so we hope you find this how-to-watch-Star Trek-in-order guide helpful for your binge-watching, especially for those new to Star Trek.

-Starting with Star Trek: Enterprise through Star Trek: Discovery seasons 3-4 the subsequent shows and movies allows you to appreciate the evolving storytelling, character arcs, and the rich history of this beloved franchise.
+Starting with Star Trek: Enterprise through Star Trek: Discovery seasons 3-4, the subsequent shows and movies allow you to appreciate the evolving storytelling, character arcs, and rich history of this beloved franchise.

-Whether you choose to follow the chronological order or the release order, each entry offers its own unique contributions to the Star Trek legacy.
+Whether you follow the chronological order or the release order, each entry offers unique contributions to the Star Trek legacy.

-And if you happen to be a solid Star Trek fan, too, you may also want to check out Star Trek toys and collectibles here.
+And if you are a solid Star Trek fan, you may also want to check out Star Trek toys and collectibles here.

 Shop The Star Trek Collection Now